ArushC/broadcast/README.md

 Instructions for how to build the library are at the bottom of the page.

-2. Assuming the entire MCL library has been installed in a folder called "mcl", place this file in the following directory: /mcl/ffi/java
+2. Assuming the entire MCL library has been installed in a folder called "mcl", place these folders in the following directory: /mcl/ffi/java

-3. Change the filepath in the main() function for each program (on my computer, for some reason, the relative path does not work)
+3. Change the filepath when loading the library in the main() function for each program (on my computer, for some reason, the relative path does not work)

 4. Compile and run